bandprotocol/bandchain-docs-archived/docs/band-standard-dataset/using-band-dataset/README.md

 ## Using the Datasets in Smart Contracts

-This section will cover how to use Band's aggregator smart contracts to query the latest price data of various cryptocurrey tokens, commodities, and foreign currency exchange rates.
+This section will cover how to use Band's aggregator smart contracts to query the latest price data of various cryptocurrency tokens, commodities, and foreign currency exchange rates.

 ## Using the Dataset in the Frontend